Separation anxiety in three-year-old

 2. Something he has heard or seen.

-Even though there is a developmental component that may account for your son's separation anxiety, it could also be triggered by something he has heard or seen, such as a story, TV program, or current event (such as terrorism or war).
+Even though there is a developmental component that may account for your son's separation anxiety, it could also be triggered by something he has heard or seen, such as a story, TV program, or current event (such as terrorism, war, or a pandemic).
 Many children's TV programs and videos have frightening parts and are not appropriate for children under the age of seven or eight years.
 (For example, the films Bambi and The Lion King both portray the death of a parent.)
 Perhaps he has heard about parents who move out following a divorce or about parents who are deployed overseas.
+Maybe he has heard of kidnapping or children who have disappeared.
 Ask him to share with you what specifically he is afraid of and what he has heard, and then correct any misinformation he has.
-And don't let him watch any movies that are frightening.
+And don't let him watch frightening movies.

 3. Stress at home or at daycare.

 You can also try to be aware of any new stress in your family or at his caregiver's.
 It is normal for children to have increased separation anxiety when their parents feel stressed or are have less time or attention than usual.
 If something has been preoccupying you (such as health or financial problems), this could cause him to feel anxious.
 Perhaps he is experiencing stress at his daycare.
-His caregiver might be less attentive than usual, or there might be a difficult social situation with the other children, such as a new child who is taking more of his caretaker's attention.
+His caregiver might be less attentive than usual, or there might be a difficult social situation with the other children.

 Suggestions for therapeutic play: